Explore Kenai

 When and where do we meet our guide?

-Our guides will meet you at various boat launches and public docks - depending on the section of river that you will be fishing.
-Start time also varies, depending on what fish you are after - King and Silver Salmon, and trout fishing trips can start as early as 6 a.m., while sockeye salmon fishing trips can start as early as 4 a.m.
+For most of the season on the Kenai River, you'll meet your guide at a private lot on a canal.
+Start time also varies, depending on what fish you are after - King and Silver Salmon, and trout fishing trips can start as early as 6 a.m., while sockeye salmon fishing trips start at 5:30 a.m. and noon.

 How many fish can we keep?